Friday, 11 August 2023

 Everywhere the Venetian Lion

-Dated 1475 this urn indicates trouble - lion foot on closed book
+Dated 1475 this urn indicates trouble - lion'x foot on closed book

 We wandered back to port through a market which whetted our appetite for dinner.
-Once back on board and after dinner we were treated to a dance spectacular by the on board artists travelling with us.
-Sadly my photos couldn’t do the show justice but suffice it to say it was artistic, full of movement and colourful and was gorgeous.
+Once back on board and after dinner we were treated to a dance spectacular by the on-board artists travelling with us.
+Sadly my photos couldn’t do the show justice but suffice it to say it was artistic, full of movement and colour and was gorgeous.

 No comments: